nexmo-se/video-api-effects/README.md

 The Vonage Video Effect library adds effects to a camera video stream that you can use with [Vonage Video API](https://www.npmjs.com/package/@opentok/client).

-The main feature is the background blur applied to the person's background.
+The main feature is the background blur applied to the person's background

+## Live Example

+You can see a working example: [https://vonage-video-effect-sample-app.herokuapp.com/](https://vonage-video-effect-sample-app.herokuapp.com/)

 ## Prerequisites